Curvature in conformal mappings of 2D lattices and foam structure: Introduction

-Conformal crystals can be physically realised by sandwiching an ordered, quasi 2D, foam in a Hele-Shaw cell with non-parallel plates, see for example \cite{conformal_maps}.
-Yet another method involves the use of ferrofluid foams in magnetic fields \cite{elias}.
+Conformal crystals can be physically realised by sandwiching an ordered, quasi 2D, foam in a Hele-Shaw cell with non-parallel plates, see for example Drenckhan et. al. (2004).
+Yet another method involves the use of ferrofluid foams in magnetic fields, see Elias et. al.(1999).
 The advantage of these foam-based methods is that a variety of conformal crystals can be realised by tuning the geometry of the experiment.
-However, the use of foams to approximate conformal lattices involves two complications which have to be taken into account.
-Firstly, as was shown by Mancini and Oguey (see \cite{mancini1} \cite{mancini2}) the curvature of the soap films {\it perpendicular} to the glass plates has to be taken into account (in section III we summarise the main results of the work conducted by Mancini and Oguey).
-Secondly, we compute the higher order corrections in the expression for the complex curvature and show that is only when these terms are small that the foam is a good approximation to a conformal lattice.
+However, the use of foams to approximate conformal lattices involves two complications: firstly as was shown by Mancini and Oguey (2005 a, b) the curvature of the soap films {\it perpendicular} to the glass plates has to be taken into account, secondly the total curvature of a soap film must always be constant.
+The limitations that these conditions impose on realising a given conformal crystal, using foams, will be discussed in detail below.

 The paper is organised as follows.
-In section II we introduce the complex curvature and give some properties of conformal transformations.
-The relationship between ordered 2D soap froths and conformal transformations is detailed in section III.
-In section IV we calculate the mean curvature and the mean square curvature of the conformal lattice when the original lattice in the z-plane is free of curvature, for a purely 2D system.
+In section 2 we introduce the complex curvature and give some properties of conformal transformations.
+The relationship between ordered 2D soap froths and conformal transformations is detailed in section 3.
+In section 4 we calculate the mean curvature and the mean square curvature of the conformal lattice when the original lattice in the z-plane is free of curvature.
 We illustrate these results with some examples which include the case of complex inversion.
-In section V we generalise our results and include the case where the original lattice in the z-plane has a curvature.
-In section VI we compute the higher order terms in the expression for the complex curvature.
-In section VII we discuss some further applications for conformal crystals, these include disclinations in 2D crystals and the intelligent design of 2D computational meshes.
-Finally, we give our conclusion in section VIII.
+In section 5 we generalise our results and include the case where the original lattice in the z-plane has a curvature.
+In section 6 we compute the higher order terms in the expression for the complex curvature.